 If you’re already familiar with Vanguard’s asset allocation ETFs, you’ve noticed that these new iShares offerings are quite similar to the Vanguard Balanced ETF Portfolio (VBAL) and the Vanguard Growth ETF Portfolio (VGRO), right down to the names and ticker symbols.
 But the iShares ETFs have a few differences in strategy:

 No international bonds.
 The fixed income allocation of the iShares ETFs is made up of 80% Canadian and 20% US bonds, with no allocation to international bonds.
-The Vanguard asset allocation ETFs, by contrast, includes a blend of Canadian, US and global fixed income.
+The Vanguard asset allocation ETFs, by contrast, include a blend of Canadian, US and global fixed income.

 More corporate bonds.
 The Vanguard ETFs use only broad-market bond funds, which include mostly government bonds and a smaller amount of corporates.
 The new iShares funds tilt more toward corporate bonds by adding XSH as about 20% of the Canadian fixed income allocation, and by splitting the US component equally between Treasury bonds and corporates.
 This makes the iShares funds slightly more risky than their Vanguard counterparts, though all of the bonds are investment grade (no high-yield bonds).